Molunerfinn/hexo-theme-melody-doc/docs/theme-config.md

+---
+sidebarDepth: 1
+---

 # Theme config
 -----

-# Configuration file introduction
+## Configuration file introduction

 * root `_config.yml` is the hexo work folder config file
 * `melody.yml` is the `theme-melody` config file which you should copy the theme `_config.yml` to the hexo work folder's `source/_data/melody.yml`

 ------

-# Language
+## Language

 Set the root `_config.yml`, not the `melody.yml`!